 Creativity-Now!

 When I hit the creative blahs- I can be a bit dramatic.
 It’s over.
 I’m all washed up.
 The fount of inspiration has run dry.
 And the dryness, it’s a desert.
 You can’t squeeze water from a stone.
-Underneath it all the fear: What if I never create something new again?
+Underneath it is the fear: What if I never create something new again?

 Which is funny, because then I go on to make dinner.
 I take some tomatoes and onions and half a pound of ground beef, chop, saute, season, simmer and make a tasty chili.
 But that’s not creating.
 That’s. . . cooking.
 Totally different thing.